Tommy Valentini ’02

 Alumni, Faculty, and Administrator

-Tommy Valentini will begin his seventh year as head coach of the Gustavus men's tennis team in 2015.
+Tommy Valentini begins his eighth year as head coach of the Gustavus men's tennis team in 2016.
 Valentini, who had been an assistant coach for the Gusties from 2006 to 2009, replaced Steve Wilkinson who retired after serving as the head coach for the 39 years prior.

 During his playing career at Gustavus, Valentini compiled a record of 60-7 in singles and 53-9 in doubles.
 In his senior year, he was the MIAC Champion at #4 singles and helped the Gusties post an overall mark of 30-4 including the program's first ever ITA Indoor Championship, and a third place finish at the NCAA Championships.
 As accomplished in the classroom as he was on the tennis court, Valentini was a two-time CoSIDA Academic All-American compiling a 3.9 gpa with majors in honors history and religion.
 He received the Arthur Ashe Award for excellence in tennis, academics and humanitarian concerns from both the Intercollegiate Tennis Association (ITA), and the Minnesota Intercollegiate Athletic Conference (MIAC) in 2001.
 In 2002, Valentini was awarded the Hollingsworth Key, which is presented to the Gustavus senior male athlete with the highest cumulative grade point average.